nguyentimmy/Detection-Engineering/2 - Detect Current Attack Trends Using Threat Intelligence/README.md

 3. Determine which MITRE ATT&CK techniques are being used by the APT groups and threat actors mentioned in the report.
 Identify the specific vulnerabilities, devices, or company assets being exploited by these techniques.
   > Learning the TTP the attackers will use can help you proactively be ahead of the game by creating a detection based on their known attack patterns

-## [+]
+## [+] Does it Impact your organization?
 If the threat intel report is relevant to your organization, here are some steps to be more proactive to detect and mitigate any threats coming your way.
+If it does, follow the next two methods to harden your defense.

 ## [+] Detecting IOC